kyrie-louy/kyrie-louy.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.D. degree at [City University of Hong Kong](https://www.cityu.edu.hk/), advised by Prof. [Jianping Wang](https://www.cs.cityu.edu.hk/~jianwang/).
-Prior to this, I earned my Bachelor’s degree in Computer Science at City University of Hong Kong.
+Before that, I earned my Bachelor’s degree in Computer Science from CityU.

-My research focuses on the intersection of autonomous driving security, sensor security, and uncertainty estimation, with a particular interest in **robust perception and prediction algorithms** for autonomous driving.
+My research lies at the intersection of AI security, sensor security, and uncertainty estimation, with a particular focus on vulnerability analysis, physical attacks, and defense strategies for autonomous driving systems.

 <!-- I am a ~~first-~~ ~~second-~~ ~~third~~ fourth-year Ph.D. student in [Computer Science](https://www.cs.cityu.edu.hk/) at [the City University of Hong Kong](https://www.cityu.edu.hk/), advised by Prof. [Jianping Wang](https://www.cs.cityu.edu.hk/~jianwang/).
 My research focuses on the intersection of autonomous driving security, sensor security, and uncertainty estimation, with a particular interest in **robust perception and prediction algorithms** for autonomous driving. -->

 <!-- Prior to this, I earned my Bachelor’s degree in Computer Science from the City University of Hong Kong.
 I was fortunate to work with Prof. Jianping Wang on adversarial attacks against autonomous driving. -->